Pacific Pearl Company

 Harvesting continued through the summer, resulting in thousands of pounds of pearl shells and many pearls.
 As the crew was staying in Panama to return the season's harvest, Kroehl had a fatal recurrence of malaria.
 He died on 9 September 1867.
 With no funds to continue harvesting, and without Kroehl's leadership, the crew returned to the New York.

 The Company continued to retell the story of the success of the harvest in 1868, and later in 1870.
-But one newspaper account in 1868 noted that the submarine lay derelict for a year and that Kroehl was dead (Philadelphia Inquirer, p.
-2, 24 August 1868).
+But one newspaper account in 1868 noted that the submarine lay derelict for a year and that Kroehl was dead.

 In 1869, the company resumed its work, with Henry A. Dingee in charge of the operation.
-In September of that year, the company reported a harvest of pearls and pearl shells.
+In August of that year, the company reported a harvest of pearls and pearl shells.
 But many workers became ill and died while working the submarine, probably from the effects of decompression sickness.

 There was interest to harvest pearls in Baja California using the Sub Marine Explorer, and that the "Engineer" was scouting a position.
 However, the company recorded no further accomplishments.
-On April 2, 1924, the company was involuntarily dissolved.
+In 1924, the company was quietly dissolved by the New York registrar of companies.

 There are two other companies that operated at different times with the same name, but have no relation with this company.
 One was a British company which was active around the 1820s and undertook a commercial expedition to New South Wales, Australia.
 The other was a Japanese company active during the second half of the 20th century.